jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 Recall that memory is just a sequence of addressable memory cells.
-Does it mean that given the address of a memory cell, we can make a "step further" in this sequence and look into the "next" memory cell?
+Does this mean that given the address of a memory cell, we can "step further" in this sequence and look into the "next" memory cell?
 Can we make a jump and look into a memory cell located at a distance of, say, 5 steps?
-Or, given two memory addresses, can we compute how far they are from each other?
+Or, given two memory addresses, can we compute how far apart they are?

 The answer is YES, but there are some nuances.

-Let us have an array of type `char`.
+Let us consider an array of type `char`.

 ```c++
 const int SIZE = 8;